sourcegraph/handbook/content/engineering/engineering-management.md

 ## Transitioning from Individual Contributor to Engineering Manager

-For teammates pursuing an Engineering Manager role but who lack the necessary people management experience, we have defined the following transitioning guide that affords the candidate a "manager in training" opportunity to try out being an Engineering Manager for a trial period.
-The trial period will allow the teammate to determine if they want to commit to it long-term and verify that they would be good in the role.
+For teammates interested in becoming Engineering Managers who do not have prior experience in people management, we have defined a transition framework that affords this candidate a "Manager in training" opportunity for a trial period.
+This trial period will allow the teammate to gain exposure to management principles, determine if they would excel as an Engineering Manager, and help them envision committing to this career path long-term.

 ### Expressing interest in becoming an Engineering Manager

-Teammates who have reached the [IC3 level](career-development/framework.md#ic3) and have a track record of good performance at Sourcegraph, having been employed for at least six months, are eligible for a manager in training trial.
+Prerequisites for a manager in training trial: Teammates who have reached the IC4 level, have a track record of good performance at Sourcegraph, and have been a teammate at Sourcegraph for at least six months.

 The teammate should make their desire clear to their Engineering Manager so that when a relevant opportunity becomes available, they may be considered.

 Opportunities for a manager in training trial can come about through a current Engineering Manager position becoming vacant, an existing team splitting into two, or an Engineering Manager going on long-term PTO.
-When an opportunity arises, the teammate's manager can nominate them for a manager in training trial to the Director of Engineering for the relevant org.
+When an opportunity arises, the teammate's manager can nominate them for a manager in training trial by having a conversation with the Director of Engineering for the relevant org.

 There are some considerations to keep in mind to ensure that the teammate is set up for success: